washu/mongo.cr/README.md

 $ brew install mongo-c
 ```

-On Linux you need to install `libmongoc-1.16-2` and `libbson-1.16-2` from your package manager or from source:
+On Linux you need to install `libmongoc` and `libbson` or 'mongo-c-driver' and 'mongo-c-driver-devel' from your package manager or from source:

 ```
 wget https://github.com/mongodb/mongo-c-driver/releases/download/1.16.2/mongo-c-driver-1.16.2.tar.gz